Learn about the relationship between a property’s Flood Factor and annual flood damage estimates.

 - The First Street Foundation Flood Model is used to determine the projected depth, likelihood, and type of flooding the building is at risk for.

-- The approximate property value, including both the value of the physical building structure as well as the value of the land the property sits on.
-This data is provided by ComeHome by HouseCanary’s automated valuation model (AVM).
-Where AVMs are not available from ComeHome, they are estimated using the building characteristics through a peer-reviewed methodology developed by First Street Foundation®.
+- The approximate property value, includes both the value of the physical building structure as well as the value of the land the property sits on.
+These values are estimated through a peer-reviewed methodology developed by First Street Foundation® based on a home’s specific building characteristics.

 - Building characteristics such as the number of stories of a structure, the presence of a basement, and the first floor elevation.
 This data comes from the National Structures Inventory (NSI) database or Lightbox, a leading provider of commercial real estate data.